jessicarush/javascript-notes/operators.md

 - **Empty strings** like `""` or `''`
 - **null** which represent when there is no value at all
 - **undefined** which represent when a declared variable lacks a value
-- **NaN** short for *Not a Number*, it is teh result of an operation that cannot produce normal result. `Nan` is nit equal to any other value, including itself.
+- **NaN** short for *Not a Number*, it is the result of an operation that cannot produce normal result. `Nan` is nit equal to any other value, including itself.

 ## Shorthand using Operators